backupbrew/switchbrew/NCM services.md

 Returns an entry of 16 completely random-looking bytes.
 Changes on reboot?

-## ReadEntries
+## GetEntries

-Takes a u32 offset and reads all entries starting at that offset.
+Takes a u32 offset and gets all entries starting at that offset.
 Returns number of entries read.

 Each entry is 16 completely random-looking bytes.